Performance Arts 1st Year students collaborate on an immersive re-imagining of Chekhov's The Seagull, in Regent's Park, London.

 Studying on the Performance Arts course, you will:

-For independent and collaborative creative practitioners.
-This course engages with processes emerging out of both theatre and studio-based visual art practices.
-The course is directed at aspiring practitioners wanting to develop new performance forms, rooted in a rigorous engagement with the skills, theories and histories of performance arts.
-By focusing on critical enquiry, students develop their own identity as performance makers and producers.
+This course fosters independent and collaborative creative practice and is aimed at aspiring practitioners who want to develop new and challenging performance forms, rooted in a rigorous engagement with the skills, theories and histories of theatre, dramaturgy, performance, and live art.

 Entry to the Performance Arts strand is subject to an interview and participation in a selection day.
 All candidates invited to interview are asked to bring a portfolio of their work.

 Our standard academic entry requirements range between 120 and 64 UCAS tariff points.
 You can see how many tariff points your qualifications would gain on the UCAS Tariff Calculator.
 International qualifications and others not covered within the UCAS tariff can also be accepted.
 Please email us if you need further clarification.

 Please note that we make lower offers (including unconditional) to exceptional candidates and those who have alternative or prior experience to offer.
 All candidates invited to interview are asked to bring a portfolio.
 Interview and portfolio are key factors in determining which applicants are accepted on to the course.

 For information on alternative entry requirements please see www.ucas.com.

 We particularly encourage applications from groups currently under-represented in higher education, such as students with disabilities and members of Black, Asian and Minority Ethnic groups.
 Find out more information on Central’s commitment to equality and diversity.

 Find out more about the interview process for this course.